-Please note: Our Psychological Assessment diploma and certificate programs are closing and will no longer be accepting students.
+Please note: Admission to the Psychological Assessment diploma and certificate programs is suspended and both programs are no longer accepting students.

 This post-BA program has been designed to meet the needs of students and practicing psychologists to enhance their knowledge and skills in assessment.